ozdmremrekaan/MicroService-App/README.md

 ## Overview

-This project is developed using .NET Core 8 and utilizes MSSQL and RabbitMQ.
+This MicroService project is developed using .NET Core 8 and utilizes MSSQL and RabbitMQ.

 ## Requirements